JetBrains/intellij-sdk-docs/topics/ui/controls/link.md

 ![](02_deployment_server.png)

 *This option is in the Settings dialog.
-“Configure servers” opens another page of the same dialog.*
+"Configure servers" opens another page of the same dialog.*

 ![](03_manage_scopes.png)